faustomfc/rossman_predict_sales/README.md

 **PromoInterval** - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

+## 3) Project planning
+The project was developed based on the CRISP cycle methodology.
+It's divided in 10 parts: Data description, Feature engineering, Data filtering, Exploratory data analysis (EDA), Data preparation, Feature selection, Machine learning modelling, Hyperparameter fine tuning, Error interpretation and Deploy model to production.

+The Machine Learning models used were Average, Linear Regression, Linear Regression Regularazied (LASSO), Random Forest Regressor and XGB Regressor.
+The error parameters used was Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE) and Root Mean Square Error (RMSE).

+## 4) Results description
+The EDA provided the observation that the featues didn't have the behaviour of a normal distribution.
+So in the data preparation some techniques of transformation of the data was necessary to adequate the features in normal distribution.
+The bivariate analysis provided some hypothesis tests that gave important business insights like "stores with larger assortment sell less".

+The machine learning modelling section showed that XGBoost Regressor could predict better the purposed objective for this project.
+After hyperparameter fine tuning, XGBoost Regressor got a real performance (cross validation) of MAE 625.97, MAPE 0.0923 and RMSE 920.14, with a Mean Percentage Error of -0.00902.